CSP Hoster Program explained

 The CSP Hoster program allows participating Microsoft partners to pre-build hosted solutions for their end customers using the provider's activation keys and installation media.

-IMPORTANT: CSP Hosters may not use their licenses.
+IMPORTANT: CSP-Hosters may not use their licenses.
 Licenses must belong to end clients, either sold with services or "brought" to the hosting platform.

 Who can become a CSP Hoster?

-Currently, eligibility is limited to existing SPLA providers with existing QMTH status.
-Microsoft promises to expand it to all partners later.
+Microsoft promises to expand it to all partners.
 Since it is an extension of the Cloud Solution Provider Program, the requirement to be an active Cloud Solution Provider will remain.

-An applicant to the program cannot be a Listed Provider or a Hyperscaler Provider(!).
-If the former was expected, the latter is new.
+An applicant to the program cannot be a Listed Provider or a Hyperscaler Provider.

 Who is a Hypercaler provider?
-It's an entity that:

-Owns at least 750,000 physical servers in data centres worldwide;
+1. Owns at least 750,000 physical servers in data centres worldwide;

-Pays more than $200 million (USD) to Microsoft during any 12 months for License-included services provided to Customers under the CSP-Hoster program; This requirement is frustrating.
+2. Pays more than $200 million (USD) to Microsoft during any 12 months for License-included services provided to Customers under the CSP-Hoster program; This requirement is frustrating.
 To pay for license-included services, one must first become a CSP-Hoster.
 Does it mean they must drop out after $200 million per year?
 And then what?

-Hosts more than 1 million seats of Microsoft 365 during any 12 months under the CSP-Hoster program; Again, and then what?
+3. Hosts more than 1 million seats of Microsoft 365 during any 12 months under the CSP-Hoster program; Again, and then what?

-Or earns more than $1 billion in annual revenue from licensing its own software and Software-as-a-Service offerings.
+4. Or earns more than $1 billion in annual revenue from licensing its own software and Software-as-a-Service offerings.
 No comments.

-Is the CSP Hoster program replacing QMTH?
+Did the CSP Hoster program replace QMTH?

 Is the CSP Hoster program replacing SPLA?